 Learn About Alpha-1 Antitrypsin Deficiency

 Alpha-1 antitrypsin (AAT) deficiency is a rare genetic disorder that is passed on in families and affects the lungs, liver and skin.
-When this condition affects the lungs, it causes emphysema, a part of COPD (chronic obstructive pulmonary disease) along with chronic bronchitis.
+When this condition affects the lungs, it causes COPD (chronic obstructive pulmonary disease).

-- In alpha-1 antitrypsin deficiency, AAT levels are reduced, allowing elastase enzymes to increase.
-This results in the destruction of lung tissue and the development of emphysema.
+- In alpha-1 antitrypsin deficiency, AAT production is reduced, resulting in the destruction of sensitive lung tissue.

 What Is AAT Deficiency?

 Alpha-1-antitrypsin (AAT) is a protein produced in the liver that protects the body’s own tissues from being damaged by infection-fighting agents released by its immune system.
 In alpha-1 antitrypsin deficiency, AAT production is reduced, allowing the body’s infection-fighting agents to damage the lining and alveoli of the lung, resulting in COPD.
 Additionally, AAT deficiency can also affect the liver, leading to poor function and increasing the risk of cirrhosis and liver cancer.

 AAT deficiency is a hereditary (or inherited) condition.
 AAT deficiency happens when one or both parents pass an abnormal gene to their child.
 Based on inherited genes, AAT levels may be normal, reduced or absent.
 When a child inherits an abnormal gene from each parent, it increases the severity of disease.

 Not every individual with AAT deficiency develops COPD.
 People with AAT deficiency who smoke cigarettes or are exposed to secondhand smoke, work or live in a dusty environment, have a family history of emphysema, have a personal history of asthma, or a history of repeated lung infections, are at an increased risk of developing lung disease early in life.